ksubramanian9/portfolio_management/docs/requirements/portfolio_management_service_specs.md

     ```

 ## API Endpoints
-The service exposes RESTful APIs using Akka HTTP, hosted at `/portfolios`.
+The service exposes RESTful APIs using Spring WebFlux, hosted at `/portfolios`.
 All endpoints are secured with Keycloak for authentication and authorization.

 | **Endpoint** | **Method** | **Description** | **Request Body** | **Response** |
 |--------------|------------|-----------------|------------------|--------------|